2020 Private Sewer Lateral Ordinance

 • Sewer lateral backup or blockage resulting in a sanitary sewer overflow for commercial or multifamily residential buildings

-If any of the four prompts listed above apply to your property, then a sewer lateral inspection is needed.
+If any of the four triggers listed above apply to your property, then a sewer lateral inspection is required unless one of the following exceptions is met per Municipal Code Section 7.38.432(c)(2):

 More information